-- Excellent exterior and interior cladding for energy efficient homes.
+- Perfect exterior and interior cladding for energy efficient homes.

-- Bluebell tree (also emperor tree, Kiri tree or climate tree)
+- Bluebell tree (also paulownia, kiri tree or climate tree)

-- Growth habit: broad, loose crown Height of growth: approx. 12 to 22 m
+- Growth habit: wide, loose crown Height of growth: approx. 12 to 22 m

 - Foliage: very large, up to 60 cm when young, smaller later.

-- Planting time: year-round in container/pot, May recommended.
+- Planting time: all year round in tubs/pots, May recommended.